-I boarded a time machine this morning: Richard Haswell’s With the Changing Light, which was released on January 4th.
+I boarded a time machine this morning: Richard Haswell’s With the Changing Light, which is slated for release on January 4th.
 It’s an album that conjures the 1980s like few other new works I’ve heard in recent years.
 In a blink, I found myself transported from my den to a near-empty commuter train, circa February 1983, jostling its way from Philadelphia to my suburban home.
 I’d spent the day in town, as I sometimes did, meandering around South Street for a few hours before heading to the Ritz III to catch Piaf: The Early Years.
 Dusk descended into night during that ride home, the darkness punctuated by dim streetlights and TVs pulsating like multicolored stars through the windows of the passing houses and apartment buildings.
 Roxy Music provided the soundtrack, courtesy of my Walkman clone.
 I’d just discovered them.

 Such is the power of the album, which – for me, at least – conjures Tangerine Dream, Simple Minds and Avalon-era Roxy Music, with a little Echo & the Bunnymen and Pink Floyd thrown in for good measure.
 It’s one part electronica and one part cool, with the music sure to push listeners of a certain age down the proverbial staircase of their minds to their youths.
 Lyrically, however, the concerns are not those of the teenager he sings about in “Dun Laoghaire 4am” (“I am 17 again/adrift in a time lapse”), but an adult taking stock of his present and past – as we all do, on occasion.
 The title track, for instance, delves into the doubts that plague many of us, especially at night.
 “The Promise,” on the other hand, is a parent’s lament, while “Lost and Found” is about an unexpected death.
 “Earth Citizen” is…well, you can guess that one.